 The standard 4th-year medical student evaluation form provided by the Dean's Office will be used to evaluate the student's performance.
 This will be completed by the preceptor.
+If the student works with multiple preceptors, the final evaluation will represent a weighted average of all preceptors' ratings.
 There will be no formal standardized testing.